 Payment of GST liabilities

-A taxpayer registered on the GSTN portal can pay his/her tax liabilities as follows:
+A taxpayer registered on the GSTN portal can pay his/her GST liabilities by using credit available in its electronic ledgers as follows:

 As per rule 88A under GST, a registered taxpayer can settle his tax liabilities from the ITC available in his credit ledger.
 However, in order to utilise the ITC, the available ITC shall first be utilised towards payment of integrated tax, and the amount remaining, if any, may be utilised towards the payment of Central tax and State tax or Union territory tax, as the case may be, in any order.
 For any outstanding liabilities, the taxpayer will have to make payments through his/her Cash Ledgers

 For further reference please refer , Utilization of Input Tax Credit under GST: Rule 88A, Section 49A and 49B